PHilly shop NOW CLOSED

 This is what our vision for ESO Ramen Workshop is.
 A place for people that understand (or are genuinely interested in learning about) what it means to make ramen and enjoy it in that moment, and interested in the culture and advancement of ramen as a cuisine.

-What Is This Place?
+What Was This Place?

 ESO Ramen Workshop is split up into two spaces: